NICOLASTHEO/ServerRest_Web_APIr/README.md

-# AUTOMATION-CHALLENGE - Innotech
+# AUTOMATION-CHALLENGE - SOME COMPANY

-This is an automation project  for the **AUTOMATION-CHALLENGE - InnoTech** it's with [Robot Framework](https://robotframework.org/), aims to implement the project pattern to Page Objects and test cases written with [Gherkin](https://cucumber.io/docs/gherkin/reference/) and [Procedural], at the beginning of each test there is a information in the Documentation about the methodology to be used.
+This is an automation project  for the **AUTOMATION-CHALLENGE from SOMECOMPANY** it's with [Robot Framework](https://robotframework.org/), aims to implement the project pattern to Page Objects and test cases written with [Gherkin](https://cucumber.io/docs/gherkin/reference/) and [Procedural], at the beginning of each test there is a information in the Documentation about the methodology to be used.

 Robot's libraries encapsulate the most used testing tools on the market.
 Main libraries, to run the GUI tests on Web systems, the selenium library is been used [Selenium](https://www.selenium.dev/); To run GUI tests for API tests, the library of [Python requests](https://github.com/kennethreitz/requests), which provides all the necessary tools for HTTP requests, both for REST and SOAP.

 ## This automations is associated to ##
-In jira its associated to the https://github.com/innotechchallenge/automation-challenge, on Github, https://github.com/.
+In jira its associated to the https://github.com/SOMECOMPANY/automation-challenge, on Github, https://github.com/.

 ## Project Configuration